Skip to content

 See Components for more details on every ClusterControl component.

-ClusterControl components must reside on an independent node apart from your database cluster.
-For example, if you have a three-node Galera Cluster, ClusterControl should be installed on the fourth node.
+ClusterControl components must reside on a node separate from the database cluster.
+For instance, a three-node Galera Cluster requires ClusterControl on a fourth, independent node.
 Following is an example deployment of having a Galera cluster with ClusterControl:

 ClusterControl sample deployment for 3 nodes

-What you really need to do is to access ClusterControl GUI located at https://{ClusterControl_host} (or use ClusterControl CLI) and start managing your database infrastructure from there.
-Begin by importing an existing database cluster or create a new database server or cluster, on-premises or in the cloud, as long as the target nodes are reachable via SSH.
-ClusterControl supports managing multiple clusters and cluster types under a single ClusterControl instance as shown in the following figure:
+Management of the database infrastructure is performed through the ClusterControl GUI, accessible at https://<ClusterControl_host>, or via the ClusterControl CLI.
+Users can begin by importing an existing database cluster or creating a new database server or cluster, either on-premises or in the cloud, provided the target nodes are reachable via SSH.
+A single ClusterControl instance supports managing multiple clusters of various types, as shown in the following figure:

 ClusterControl sample deployment for multiple clusters